fedora-python/portingguide/source/strings.rst

 Ideally, every “stringy” value will explicitly and unambiguously be one of these types (or the native string, below).
-This means that you need to go through the entire codebase, and decide which value is what type these two types.
+This means that you need to go through the entire codebase, and decide which value is what type.
 Unfortunately, this process generally cannot be automated.

 We recommend replacing the word "string" in developer documentation